 Rebuild the Snipsnap project with ant, and install your new app.
 I exported from my existing snipsnap app, and imported into the new one.
 Once that completed, I could download and save /snipsnap/exec/rss?type=rss for the full RSS containing all weblog posts.

 Now some minor file scrubbing remains.
-Wordpress requires valid XML, and also appears to expect the item/content:encoded element to contain your HTML marked up, and wrapped with CDATA.
+WordPress requires valid XML, and also appears to expect the item/content:encoded element to contain your HTML marked up, and wrapped with CDATA.
 What instead exists is HTML Encoded, with no CDATA.
 There are also some Snipsnap inserted images and formatting markup.
 I manually found/replaced strings with BBEdit, but a series of regular expressions would have worked just as well, and certainly resulted in more geek-points.

-All that’s left in the Wordpress admin is to load the RSS import screen, select your downloaded RSS, and let it do it’s thing.
+All that’s left in the WordPress admin is to load the RSS import screen, select your downloaded RSS, and let it do it’s thing.
 I raised a few database errors up front, but it then displayed the list of imported snips, and it looks like everything came through correctly.

 Remaining issues: The RSS importer assigns the userId to 1, so if that’s not you, you’ll have to update it.
-Also, the categories are not assigned, so you have to manually address that or insert the needed data for the RSS and the Wordpress importer.
+Also, the categories are not assigned, so you have to manually address that or insert the needed data for the RSS and the WordPress importer.

 I’m going to do this at least once more for other sites, so we’ll see if any major issues come up.